wushin/maim/README.md

 Each ESP32 controller:

 - Acts as a BLE gamepad
-- Connects to Wi-Fi
+- Connects to Wi‑Fi
-- Listens for UDP events on port `4210`
-- Replies to discovery probes on port `4211`
+- Runs an HTTP server for event delivery
+- Registers itself with the watcher via HTTP
+- Sends periodic HTTP heartbeats
-- Executes local haptic and LED routines
+- Executes local haptic and LED routines when receiving HTTP event commands

 Controllers are **receivers/interpreters**.